-- outcomes for children with a particular focus on numeracy and literacy including across the curriculum (and how the school is addressing low attainment and underachievement where applicable);
+- outcomes for children with a particular focus on literacy (including how the school is addressing low attainment and underachievement where applicable);

 - quality of provision; and

 - quality of leadership and management.

 Where it has been possible to evaluate aspects of the foci, they are reported below.